PaulBratslavsky/astro-actions-with-strapi-five/README.md

-# Astro Actions With Vanilla JS and Strapi
+# Astro Actions With Vanilla JS and Strapi 5

 Astro just recently released their Astro Actions, which is pretty awesome.

-In this tutorial we will take a look on how to create an email capture form that will will showcase this feature.
+In this tutorial, we will look at creating an email capture form to showcase this feature.

 Here it is in action.

 ![001-demo-astro-actions.gif](./images/001-demo-astro-actions.gif)

-We will start by building out our Astro App and finally we will connected to Strapi 5, we will be using the release candidate.
+We will start by building out our Astro App, and finally, we will be connected to Strapi 5 and use the release candidate.

 ## So Why Are We Using Astro?

-Besides the fact that it is awesome.
+Besides the fact that it is fantastic.

 Astro is a fantastic web framework for creating content-rich websites like blogs, marketing sites, and online stores.